-Professors: Brady (Co-Chair), Cutter (Co-Chair), Howser, Érdi, Tobochnik
+Professors: Brady (Co-Chair), Cutter (Co-Chair), Vargas-Pérez, Érdi, Tobochnik

 The computer science program is committed to providing a firm foundation in computing to our majors and minors, and to creating an environment in which students who do not think of themselves as computer scientists can learn about the discipline, discover an interest in it, explore, and thrive.
-At every level, the program is designed to expose students to the central themes of this rapidly evolving discipline, and to generate an understanding of the principle techniques and algorithms necessary to support meaningful applications.
+Students who graduate with a major in computer science go on to careers in computing and to graduate school in computer science.